-Effective October 1, 2011, the Company acquired majority ownership of a management company and four Hooters restaurants in South Africa.
+Effective October 1, 2011, the Company acquired majority ownership of a management company, a company that owns the HOA franchise rights for the territory of South Africa, and four Hooters restaurants in South Africa.
 Previously, the Company owned 50% of the restaurants but was not in control and these operations were accounted for using the equity method of accounting.
-New entities were formed for the operations and the Company's ownership is as follows: KPL 80%, DFLO 90%, TPL 95%, CPL 100% and DLOG 100%.
+New entities were formed for the operations and the Company's ownership at September 30, 2012, after the buyout of the Hoot partnerships is as follows: KPL 80%, DFLO 82%, TPL 88%, CPL 90% and DLOG 97%.
 The restaurant owned by DFLO in Durban opened in January 2010, the restaurant owned by TPL in Johannesburg opened in June 2010, the restaurant owned by CPL in Cape Town opened in June 2011and the restaurant owned by DLOG opened in February 2012.